nus-cs2103/website-base/admin/project-v11.md

 **Description**:
 * Each member should try to add some enhancements that is in line with the vision for v2.0.
 Create a PR for the enhancement.
 * Note that the enhancement may go beyond the component you are in charge of.
-Refer to the AddressBook-Level4 Developer Guide for suggested features implementing of which can help you learn how to implement a feature end-to-end.
+Refer to the AddressBook-Level4 Developer Guide has some guidance on how to implement a new feature end-to-end.

 <tip-box type="important">